SmartTokenLabs/TokenScript/doc/design_paper.md

 #### Attested information

 Attestation is just a signed message stating a fact.
-Attestations are often used to satify the conditions of the transactions.
+Attestations are often used to satisfy the conditions of the transactions.
 More on that in the chapter Attestations.

 In the 1% property token example, the involved attestations are: